UnboundRiver/ML-Supercluster-Enhanced/Supercluster/Structures/KDTree/README.md

 # Supercluster.KDTree
 This is a [KD-Tree](https://en.wikipedia.org/wiki/K-d_tree) written completely in C#.
-This project originally started as a fork of the KD-Tree Written by [CodeandCats](https://github.com/codeandcats), however, the structure and intention of this project has
+This project originally started as a fork of the KD-Tree Written by [CodeandCats](https://github.com/codeandcats), however, the structure and intention of this project has changed drastically from its origin.

+## About the Project

+This is a KD-Tree that is optimized for machine learn